Home/Fruits/Dehydrated Peach

 Dehydrated Peach Granola Bars

-Homemade granola bars packed with oats, nuts, and the sweetness of dehydrated peaches, perfect for a healthy on-the-go snack.
+Homemade granola bars loaded with oats, nuts, and dehydrated peaches, perfect for a healthy snack on the go.

 Ingredients